tinyredinc/notes/ai/gpt_prompt.md

 # Frequently Used ChatGPT Prompts

+I have extensively tested these prompts in my day-to-day work, and they should consistently deliver outstanding results.
+However, please be mindful of the potential for unpredictable outcomes when using AI-generated content and use them at your own risk.

 ## Translation

 These prompts will generate two versions of the translation: Version 1 provides a word-for-word translation, while Version 2 delivers a more natural-sounding interpretation.
 For optimal results, combine these with human intelligence.